Portobello Road: Films

 The market was the setting for the 1999 film Notting Hill, with much of the filming taking place on the street.
-The blue door from the film "Notting Hill" was indeed sold at auction, at Christie's in 1999 for £5,750.
-The proceeds went to charity.
-A replica door was then installed, and it continues to be a tourist attraction.
+The blue door from the film Notting Hill sold at auction, at Christie's in 1999 for £5,750; the proceeds went to charity.
+A replica door was then installed and continues to be a tourist attraction.

 The 1950 Ealing Studios police thriller The Blue Lamp, starring Dirk Bogarde and Jack Warner, as P.C.
 George Dixon, a character later revived in the long-running TV drama, Dixon of Dock Green, featured location filming in the Paddington/Notting Hill/Portobello area.
 It features good shots of these locations in pre-Westway days, and it includes a thrilling car chase along largely traffic-free roads, including Portobello Road.

 The market was featured in the 1971 musical film Bedknobs and Broomsticks in a scene involving a song ("Portobello Road") and dance in and around the market staged on sets built at Disney's Burbank Studios.
 The lyrics refer to the market and the people who live and work there.

 In 2006, the 20-minute documentary Portobello: Attack of the Clones won London awards and was screened a number of times at the infamous Electric Cinema.
 The film showed how Portobello Road is threatened by high-street stores changing the street's independent spirit.
 It featured a large number of local stallholders and influencers, and it was made by local filmmakers Paul McCrudden and Alex Thomas for TAG Films.

-Alice's Antiques shop at the southern end of Portobello Road is also famous as being the location of Gruber's Antiques in the Paddington Bear movies.
+Alice's Antiques shop at the southern end of Portobello Road is also famous as being the location of Gruber's Antiques in the Paddington films.